Sustainability Reporting Initiative

 We engage in a three-step performance assessment process throughout the year: objective-setting, mid-year review and year-end assessment.
 This is an opportunity for managers and employees to discuss expectations and performance and it provides a valuable feedback process for employees to improve their performance and engagement and to pursue their professional development.

-At the beginning of every year, all employees undergo an Annual Performance Assessment to review performance and career development.
-This aids the personal development of employees.
-It also contributes to skills management and to the development of human capital within the organization while enhancing employee satisfaction.
+All employees undergo an Annual Performance Assessment to review performance and career development.
+This aides the personal development of employees and contributes to skills management and the development of human capital within the organization while enhancing employee satisfaction.

 Health and Safety

-All employees also have access to a comprehensive, interactive, online employee family assistance program (EFAP) as well as health and wellness services all in a secure, easy-to-use, personalized environment.
+Canadian, French and American employees have access to a comprehensive, interactive, and bi-lingual online employee and family assistance program (EFAP) including health and wellness services, all in a secure, easy-to-use, personalized environment.
+This program offers personal, emotional, financial, and legal assistance to support health at work, home and in life.

 Corporate Emergency Response Plan

-Our Corporate Emergency Response Plan identifies potential environmental, health and safety emergencies and includes appropriate actions to respond to such situations.
+Our Corporate Emergency Response Plan identifies potential environmental, health and safety, and cybersecurity emergencies and includes identified decision makers and actions to respond to such situations.
 This plan, and the Site-Specific Safety Plan, are available at each facility and in each Innergex office as well as on the Corporation’s intranet.
 Our Operations and Health and Safety teams work diligently to ensure the health and safety of all our employees through education, training, monitoring and site visits.

 Rates of Injury, Occupational Disease, Lost Days and Total Number of Work-Related Fatalities